 Sep9

-Matthew 19:17-19…Working
+Matthew 19:17-19…Ready

 19:17 “Why do you ask me about what is good?”
 (By answering the question with a question Jesus was challenging the man, to see it he was willing to change his views and perspective and obey what He’s about to tell Him-(New) Jesus replied.
 “There is only One who is good.
 If you want to enter life obey the commandments.”18 Which ones the man enquired.
 (He may have been asking if he must only keep the commands of Moses in Scripture, or if he must also keep all the commands added to the law by the Pharisees.-(New) Jesus replied Do not murder, do not commit adultery, do not steal, do not give false testimony, 19 honor your father and mother,’ and ‘love your neighbor as yourself.’”
 (When Jesus quotes Leviticus 19:18 He’s summarizing the 10th Commandment.
 He’s saying if you love your neighbor as yourself your not going to defraud your neighbor, your not going to covet your neighbor or anything your neighbor has, because your going to love your neighbor as yourself.-(New) (For additional Expository Notes See Book)

-Extended Sermon Notes
+Extended Sermon

-“Shows how the Commandments can be an effective tool to help people recognize they fall short of God’s perfect standard.” ⇒ In fact the Ten Commandments can be a compelling tool to use when witnessing.
+“Teaches how the Commandments can be an effective tool to help people recognize they have fallen short of God’s perfect standard.” ⇒ The Ten Commandments can be a compelling tool to use when witnessing.
 If you we’re to go up to a stranger or anyone on the street and ask them if they think they’re a good person, or think they’re good enough ot go to heaven.
 They usually always respond; “Yes I think I’m a pretty good person.
 Not perfect, but not that bad either.”.
 Then ask them how they think they’d measure up if they were judged based on the Ten commandments.
 In practice it would look something like this: Have you ever disobeyed your parents.
 Sinner, yes.
 Then you broke the 5th Commandment, “Honor thy Father and thy Mother”.
 Have you have ever taken anything that didn’t belong to you, regardless of it’s value.
 Sinner, yes.
 That makes you guilty of breaking the 8th commandment “Thou Shalt not Steal”.
 Have you ever lied?
 Sinner, yes.
 Than you broke the 9th commandment, “Thou shalt not bear False Witness.”
 Have you ever looked at a person with lust?
 Sinner, yes.
 That makes you guilty of violating the 7th Commandment, “Thou Shalt not Commit Adultery.”
 Even Jesus said that anyone who even looks lustfully at a woman has committed adultery in his heart-(Matt.
 5:28 ) Have you ever been jealous of something or someone?
 Sinner, yes.
 That makes you guilty of breaking the 10th Commandment, “Thou Shalt not Covet.”
 Have you ever swore in God’s name.
 Sinner, yes.
 That makes you a blasphemer in violation of the 3rd. commandment “Thou Shalt not use the Lord’s Name in Vain.”
 If they’re honest enough with themselves they’ll change they’re opinion and recognize just how far they are from God.
 (See Video https://youtu.be/Y1sLnI5sF-w?si=v03ugf2H7rCOMW3C The idea behind the presentation is that you show the person that they are guilty of breaking God’s moral law by they’re lack of conformity to the Ten Commandments.
 Before a person is able to understand the gravity of their condition before God or the greatness of the Gospel, they first need to know that they are guilty of violating God’s moral law.

 Additional Notes & Applications